Tottenham Hotspur 4-1 Liverpool

 - From the section Football

-A Harry Kane double inspired Tottenham as they punished a poor defensive performance by Liverpool at Wembley to move level on points with second-placed Manchester United in the Premier League.
+"It is the third season that we are trying to catch someone.
+Manchester City are doing very well, they have an amazing squad and one of the best managers in the world.

+"We see what happens, we believe, we will try to catch them.
+We are focused every day."

-Kane scored the opener after four minutes as Kieran Trippier's chipped pass went over Dejan Lovren's head and the England striker took the ball around Simon Mignolet, who had rushed from his goal, to score from 12 yards.
+Kane opened the scoring for Spurs on Sunday after four minutes as Kieran Trippier's chipped pass went over Dejan Lovren's head and the England striker took the ball around Simon Mignolet, who had rushed from his goal, to score from 12 yards.

 Eight minutes later Spurs doubled their lead as Hugo Lloris' long throw was not dealt with by Lovren, who missed a header on the halfway line and Kane was able to square to Son Heung-min to slot home.